-However, in the G-BA resolution of 16 March 2023 [24, 25], it is stated that it is necessary to collect and evaluate the below listed AESIs as well as their severity grade (as specific AEs leading to significant impairment of the activities of daily life / with a CTCAE grade $\geq$ 3) [1-3].
+However, in the G-BA resolution of 16 March 2023 [27, 28], it is stated that it is necessary to collect and evaluate the below listed AESIs as well as their severity grade (as specific AEs leading to significant impairment of the activities of daily living or with a CTCAE grade \geq 3) [1-3].
 The present project plan has been adapted accordingly.

-Additionally, in the G-BA resolution that amends the initially established PICO schema [24, 25], the following specific AEs (interpreted here as adverse events of special interest) that had been proposed in Version 1.0 of the project plan, are agreed on and formally incorporated in the PICO schema:
+Additionally, in the G-BA resolution that amends the initially established PICO schema [27, 28], the following specific AEs (interpreted here as adverse events of special interest) that had been proposed in Version 1.0 of the project plan, are agreed on and formally incorporated in the PICO schema:

 - Cytokine release syndrome (CRS)

-- Neurological events (including Immune effector cell-associated neurotoxicity syndrome [ICANS]
+- Neurological events (including manifestations of immune effector cell-associated neurotoxicity syndrome [ICANS])

-[peripheral neuropathy])

 - Infections

 - Cytopenias (anemia, leukopenia, thrombocytopenia)

 - Hypogammaglobulinemia

 - Tumor lysis syndrome (TLS)

 - Graft-versus-host disease (GvHD)

 - Subsequent neoplasms

 - Cardiac arrhythmias

 - New cardiac failure